leithdm/lethalapps/README.md

 #### 1.2.2 Color Scheme

 - In keeping with the overall *modern* theme, I have opted for a bright color scheme, with plenty of white space.
-Primary and Secondary site colors are specifically tied into the Lethal Apps Logo i.e. yellow (#ebf65c), red(#df3939), olive-green(#a3ca87), with hints of grey.
+Primary and secondary site colors are inspired from the Lethal Apps Logo i.e. yellow (#ebf65c), red(#df3939), olive-green(#a3ca87), and hints of grey.

 ![Site Logo](readme-files/logo.jpg)

 #### 1.2.3 Icons

-- I have made extensive use of [Font Awesome 5.8.1](https://fontawesome.com/) in this project.
+- The site makes extensive use of [Font Awesome 5.8.1](https://fontawesome.com/) icons in this project.

 #### 1.2.4 Typography

-- I have incorporated [Google Fonts](https://fonts.google.com/) throughout the application.
-The primary font I have selected is [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+Pro?query=source+sans+pro) - a good fit for the overall *modern* and *minimalistic* theme.
+- The site incorporates [Google Fonts](https://fonts.google.com/) throughout the application.
+The primary font selected is [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+Pro?query=source+sans+pro) - a good fit for the overall *modern* and *minimalistic* theme.

 ### 1.3 Wireframes